Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Dioxin is a byproduct of many industrial processes, and the US government has recognized it as an endocrine disruptor.

-It can cause heart disease, reduced fertility, diabetes, low sperm count, poor sperm activity, miscarriage, especially to pregnant mothers, and interference in embryo development.
+It can cause heart disease, reduced fertility, diabetes, low sperm count, poor sperm activity, miscarriage, especially in pregnant mothers, and interference in embryo development.

-Dioxin can be found in meat and other food products.
-It can accumulate in fats and can remain for many years.
+Dioxin is found in meat and other food products.
+It can accumulate in fats and remain for many years.

 Ethynylestradiol